SNHD-Development/FormSchemaRender/README.md

 Return JSON Format (Required)

 	{
-		value: "any value that will return, this will trigger the button decision" }
+		"value": "any value that will return, this will trigger the button decision" }

 FormSchema: